Koya | Diversified Search Group partnered with Metropolitan Planning Council (MPC) to recruit its next President and CEO.

 Hightower graduated with high honors from Bradley University.
 She received her Juris Doctorate degree from Georgetown University Law Center.

-Read the announcement here: Darlene Oliver Hightower selected as President & CEO of Metropolitan Planning Council.
+We invite you to read the announcement here: Darlene Oliver Hightower selected as President & CEO of Metropolitan Planning Council.